High School Transfer & FAQ

-Stay Put: A student that is enrolled for one calendar year at GHS or EVHS has the option to “stay put” at that campus for the remainder of their high school career regardless of any changes in residence within GISD (i.e. moving to a new home).
+Stay Put: A student that is enrolled for one calendar year at GHS or EVHS has the option to “stay put” at that campus for the remainder of their high school career regardless of any changes in residence within GISD boundary lines (i.e. moving to a new home).
 However, if during the move to the opposite attendance zone the student were to enroll at the new school, they will be required to attend that new campus.
 A Stay Put Rule Transfer application would need to be submitted yearly if the student moved to a new home after one calendar year at either GHS or EVHS.

 - The student’s residence is defined as the permanent and principal home for the entire family unit.